retroj/mowedline-manual/configuration.md

 Window Properties
 -----------------

+ * height

+   Explicit value for mowedline height in pixels.
+If not given, it will default to the height of the tallest widget.

  * position

     A symbol giving the position of the mowedline window on the screen.
     Supported values are `top` and `bottom`.

+ * width

+    Explicit value for mowedline window width in pixels.
+If not given, it will default to the width of the display.

 Setting Defaults
 ----------------